silverstripe/silverstripe-framework/docs/en/topics/forms.md

 ## Introduction

-Form is the base class of all forms in a sapphire application.
+Form is the base class of all forms in a SilverStripe application.
 Forms in your application can be created either by instantiating the Form class itself, or by subclassing it.

 ## Instantiating a form